 1 Tbsp. unsalted butter

-sifted cocoa powder/powdered sugar for rolling
+sifted cocoa powder/powdered sugar for rolling, about 1/4 cup of each.

 1. Chop chocolate.
 Combine cream and butter in a small saucepan; bring to a boil over medium heat.
 Remove cream from heat; add chocolate, stirring until chocolate is melted and smooth.